apache/iotdb/docs/UserGuide/UDF-Library/String-Processing.md

 **Name:** StrCmp

-**Input Series:** Support two single input series.
+**Input Series:** Support two input series.
 Data types are all the TEXT.

 **Output Series:** Output a single series.
 The type is INT32.